SnootyMonkey/coming-soon/README.md

 To build the ClojureScript code:

-NOTE: do not forget to upgrade lein
+Note: do not forget to upgrade lein
 ```console
 lein upgrade
 ```
+And build it.

 ```console
 lein cljsbuild once
 ```